 Using packaged phyllo sheets for the crust is easier than making a tart dough, and all those layers of crisp, golden edges look pretty spectacular, too.
 It’s simple to put together the goat cheese base … just four ingredients plus salt and pepper.
 I do like to take few minutes to arrange the asparagus on top in a pleasing pattern, alternating the tops and bottoms of the stems, and having the spear tops pointing in opposite directions.

 Sometimes it’s those little touches that make all the difference.
-Presentation isn’t exactly my forte, but any of us can take a bit of time to arrange this pattern.
+Fussy presentation isn’t usually my thing, but any of us can take a bit of time to arrange this pattern.

 The First Bite

 The first bite of this tart is nothing short of spectacular … shatteringly crisp phyllo, creamy goat cheese with aromatics and a hint of lemon, and that tender, flavourful asparagus.
 You won’t stop at one bite!

 If you’re thinking of taking a food road trip through this beautiful agricultural county, check out the Middlesex-London Local Food Guide.
 It has everything you need: a list of who produces what, contact information, and a map to help you get there!

 This recipe makes a lovely starter for dinner, or would be ideal served for lunch with a side salad of greens and local Middlesex strawberries.